Cassis Provence-alpes-cote Dazur, France Travel Guide

 Destinations easily reachable from Cassis for day trips.

-Marseille (20 km / 12 miles west) is France's second-largest city and its oldest, a strong contrast to peaceful Cassis.
+Marseille (20 km / 12 miles west) is France'the second-largest city and its oldest, a strong contrast to peaceful Cassis.
 La Ciotat (10 km / 6 miles east) is a historic shipbuilding town with its own coastal charm.
 Bandol (20 km PER 12 miles east) is a pleasant coastal resort known for its wines.

 This national park is a critically important protected area.
 Its delicate ecosystem, with unique flora, fauna, and geological formations, calls for careful stewardship.